IlyaSemenov/git-telegram-bot/docs/run-local.md

 ## Step 5: Test the Bot

 1. Add your bot to a Telegram group or send a direct message to it
-2. The bot will provide a unique webhook URL for GitHub
+2. Use the `/github` or `/gitlab` command to get a unique webhook URL
-3. Add this URL to your GitHub repository's webhook settings for testing
+3. Add this URL to your repository's webhook settings for testing

 ## Debugging

 The bot logs information to the console, which can help with debugging.

-If you're having issues with GitHub webhooks, check:
+If you're having issues with webhooks, check:

 1. The tunnel console for incoming requests
 2. The bot's console output for any errors
-3. GitHub's webhook delivery page for request/response details
+3. GitHub/GitLab's webhook delivery page for request/response details

 ## Local Development Tips